 Kabbalah is the ancient mystical aspect of the Judao-Christian religious tradition.
 It concerns itself with describing the process of Creation and the cosmic and divine origins of humans and their unique place and role in Creation.
 Kabbalistic Psychology integrates modern depth psychology within the scheme of Kabbalah and takes into account the the four-fold nature of humans (body,mind, spirit, divine) within the context of the four-fold Universe.
 It describes the role of human consciousness and the process of spiritual evolution as we descend into incarnation and then return once again to our divine place of origin in Spirit.

-Kabbalah has deep connections and correspondences with the hermetic disciplines of astrology, alchemy, and tarot to name a few and can be used in combination with these traditions to provide remarkable insights and knowledge into the human psyche.
+Kabbalah has deep connections and correspondences with the esoteric and hermetic disciplines of astrology, alchemy, and tarot to name a few and can be used in combination with these traditions to provide remarkable insights and knowledge into the human psyche.
 The Tree of Life and Jacob's Ladder diagrams, primary maps of consciousness that are used as teaching, meditative, and revelatory tools in Kabbalah, are also used to work with the various levels of being and the processes of spiritual intiation and evolution within the context of healing and psychotherapy.

 "I died a mineral, and became a plant.
 I died a plant and rose an animal.
 I died an animal and I was a man.